phpfeniks/docs/privacy-policy.md

 ## Stored data

 The following information is stored by Feniks.
-Only

 ### Guild information
 Discord ID, Guild name, avatar and active users (users that sends a message), role names and channel names.
 We use this data to make the administrator dashboard work.

 ### User information
-Discord ID, Username and discriminator, nick names and avatar, number of points awarded.
+Discord ID and number of points awarded.
-We use this information to keep track of the scores for different users on differnet servers.
+We use this information to keep track of the scores for different users on different servers.

 ### Messages
 Discord ID, length, channel it was sent in, and points awarded.
 We use this data to prevent spam and cheating.
 This information is kept for three days.

+## Opting-out
+You can request to not have any activity tracked or XP awarded upon request to `@xqus#1337`.

 ## Access to Data